chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/manticore.md

 aliases: ["Manticore"]
 ---
 # Manticore
 *Source: Monster Manual p.
-213, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+213, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 A monster in every sense of the word, a manticore has a vaguely humanoid head, the body of a lion, and the wings of a dragon.
 A bristling mane stretches down the creature's back, and its long tail ends in a cluster of deadly spikes that can impale prey at impressive range.